 Three cheers for no-nonsense American attitude to hellos and goodbyes

 We'd been sipping coffee outside the Fresco branch of Whole Foods, chatting to my colleague Rod, recently removed from Munich back to the States, when he suddenly glanced at his watch and indicated it was time to leave.
 Then, instead of shaking hands, he simply got up and waved.
 At first I thought his friendly gesture was directed at someone across the 'parking lot'.
 But no, as he proceeded to head off, it was evidently intended for us.
 Over the following weeks as we sped down the Pacific Highway I noticed everyone else doing it.
 Regardless of how near or far the distance between them.

 The New Yorker 20.08.18

-Whichever touch-feely approach we Europeans adopt, our greetings and farewells can be awkward at best and downright clumsy at worst.
+Whichever touch-feely approach we Europeans adopt, our greetings and farewells can be awkward at best and clumsy at worst.
 Particularly when we accidentally end up bumping noses, or knocking the other one's glasses off.
 Cringe again!

 Many fellow Europeans dismiss the U.S.A. these days as having losing the plot, but most Americans we chatted to were extremely sympathetic and apologetic about the current state of affairs.
 Many sounded confident about the mid-term elections.
 We left the country feeling generally optimistic.
 As for no-nonsense greetings, meanwhile, three cheers for the good ole 'merican way.